pudly/schmopera-hugo/content/articles/inflatable-beasts-vocal-brilliance-locs-siegfried.md

 date = "2018-11-08T12:39:00-05:00"
 lastmod = "2018-11-08T20:47:00-05:00"
 publishDate = "2018-11-08T20:11:00-05:00"
-short_description = "Pountney's concept for this Siegfried is rooted in his perception of the eponymous character's childlike naiveté and exuberance.
+short_description = "Pountney&#039;s concept for this Siegfried is rooted in his perception of the eponymous character&#039;s childlike naiveté and exuberance.
 Much of this production is experienced through the eyes of the young hero, but with some unabashed anachronisms.
-Siegfried's scenes were awash with primary colors taken straight out of a Crayola Crayon box." slug = "inflatable-beasts-vocal-brilliance-locs-siegfried" title = "Inflatable beasts &amp; vocal brilliance: LOC&#039;s Siegfried"
+Siegfried&#039;s scenes were awash with primary colors taken straight out of a Crayola Crayon box." slug = "inflatable-beasts-vocal-brilliance-locs-siegfried" title = "Inflatable beasts &amp; vocal brilliance: LOC&#039;s Siegfried"
 +++